NeoLegends/ENbt/README.md

 Using ENbt is simple.
 New tags can be created by `new`ing them, tags can be saved by calling `WriteTo`.
 Loading tags from `Stream`s is possible via `Tag.ReadFrom<T>`.
 There is no support for `async / await` since `BinaryReader / -Writer` does not include support for it as well.
 The same reasons why they don't supply support also apply for ENbt (lots of small operations -> bad for `async / await`).
-I suggest writing to a temporary `MemoryStream` which you copy to your actual `Stream` via `CopyToAsync`, if you wanna stay async.
+Since most of the work required to write a tag to a stream is setting some bytes and UTF-8-encoding strings, I suggest writing to a temporary `MemoryStream` which you copy to your actual `Stream` via `CopyToAsync`, if you wanna stay async.